Oculus Quest 2 vs. PS VR2 (PS5 VR): The battle for the best in VR

 Audio | Integrated mic, headphone jack | Integrated mic, headphone jack |

-Connection | USB-C (for PC VR connection) | USB-C |
+Connection | Detachable USB-C (for charging, PC VR connection) | Permanent USB-C |

-Controllers | Oculus Touch 3rd gen | PS VR2 Sense controllers |
+Controllers | Oculus Touch 3rd gen | PSVR 2 Sense controllers |

-Weight | 532 grams | TBA |
+Weight | 503 grams (excluding strap) | 560g (excluding cable) |

 Compatibility | Quest, PC VR | PS5 |

-Price | $399 | $549 |
+Price | $399-$499 | $549 (+ $399-$499 for PS5) |

-In addition to that, Sony is outfitting the PS VR2 with a bevy of new features we have yet to see on any consumer-grade VR system.
 For example, eye-tracking will enable a more realistic social presence by letting you make actual eye contact with other players.
 Eye-tracking also doubles as a way to get better graphics out of the PS5 by enabling foveated rendering, a trick that only renders the center of your vision in the highest resolution.
-That means Sony can pack better visuals in every game since most of the display will render at a lower resolution.
+That means developers can pack better visuals in every game since most of the display will render at a lower resolution.

 Plus, Sony programmed the eye tracking so it helps you set the proper interpupillary distance, while the Quest 2 leaves you to measure your eyes yourself.
 It'll ensure you don't use the wrong setting by mistake.

-The PS VR2 Sense controllers feature a brand new design and advanced haptic motors inside for realistic rumble, and the triggers are the same adaptive triggers found on the PS5's Dual Sense controller.
+The PSVR 2 Sense controllers feature a brand new design and advanced haptic motors inside for realistic rumble, and the triggers are the same adaptive triggers found on the PS5's Dual Sense controller.
 That'll make grabbing virtual objects feel more real than ever.
-Additionally, the PS VR2 headset has a haptic motor inside, letting you feel every punch and shot you take in a game.
+Additionally, the PSVR 2 headset has a haptic motor inside, letting you feel every punch and shot you take in a game.

-For everyone else, the wireless freedom, ease of use, and low entry cost of the Quest 2 make it incredibly easy to recommend.
+For most people, the wireless freedom, ease of use, and low entry cost of the Quest 2 make it incredibly easy to recommend.
 It's the best way to experience VR, no matter what console you prefer or even if you are a PC gamer.
 You'll get an amazing library of games and content that work on the Quest 2 by itself, plus the ability to play PC VR games if you've got a VR-ready gaming PC.

 No wires, no mess